This rhubarb crisp is like the Goldilocks of rhubarb crisp—not too sweet, not too tart, but juuuuuuuuust right.

-We’ll second what the author just said about this rhubarb crisp being a truly inspired option as breakfast dessert—so much so that we’ve been known to wake early and bake a batch especially for said purpose.
-And it’s not beyond David & Co. to serve it with a little yogurt, heavy cream, light cream, and even, yes, vanilla ice cream.
+This rhubarb crisp goes beyond being a truly inspired dessert option to also be a lovely breakfast dessert—so much so that we’ve been known to wake early and bake a batch especially for said purpose.
+And although it’s perfectly lovely all on its own, we wouldn’t kick it out of bed with a little ice cream, whipped cream, or yogurt.
 Do with that information what you will.
+This recipe has been updated.
+Originally published May 30, 2014.–Peter Berley

 Rhubarb Crisp Recipe